8534 109 Street NW, Edmonton, AB

 The 16-day whiskey cured ribeye comes with brûléed cured ribeye, smoked sea scallop tartar, house made crackers, pickled shimeji mushrooms, shallots and microgreens.
 The ribeye was very tender and all the flavours worked well together.
 This dish was 23 dollars for 7 small cubes of ribeye, 4 crackers, and some microgreens.
 I’d probably opt to get two more orders of the wonton nachos.

 The octopus was my favourite of the three share dishes.
 This comes with 3 year kimchi romesco sauce, confit octopus, herb radish salad, and black pepper fried walnut.
 The octopus was very tender, all two pieces of it.
 Again, all the flavours were fine, but $22 for two pieces of octopus, and salad.
-I understand that it’s a business, but I don’t mind paying premium prices, but the dishes that I were served didn’t warrant the price in my opinion.
+I understand that it’s a business, and I don’t mind paying premium prices, but the dishes that I were served didn’t warrant the price in my opinion.

 Lastly, for dessert, we had their vegan cheesecake and their semi freddo.
 Their vegan cheesecake is chocolate, and comes with vegan ice cream from Pinocchio’s.
 It’s made from cashews.
 A bit on the rich side for me, but pretty good.
 Their semifreddo was quite nice, and went really nicely with the mint and greens.
 Overall not a bad dessert.